We’ve made a full circle! Our marine navigation has evolved quite a lot during the past years and now, we’re back to the skies.

 Celestial navigation uses celestial objects such as the sun, moon, stars, and other planets to determine the ship’s position.

-Mariners take celestial observations using their favorite tool- the sextant.
+Mariners take celestial observations using their favorite tool- the marine sextant.
 They turn their measurements into lines of position in a nautical chart using calculators, tables, almanacs, and spherical trigonometry.

 Positions obtained from celestial navigation have made marks in history.
-This is how Magellan discovered the Philippines and Columbus reached the new world.
+This is how Magellan discovered the Philippines and Columbus reached the New World.

 3. Dead-reckoning Method

 Another method for position fixing that goes hand in hand with celestial navigation is using DR or the dead-reckoning position method.

 A dead-reckoning method is a type of navigation where the ship’s position is obtained using only four elements.

 These are the ship’s latest known position, her course, speed, and time of the next position fixing.